-The youngest member of the panel at 30 years old, Stacey Solomon has been a Loose Women cast member since 2016, and is now a regular on the daytime show.
+Stacey Solomon has been a Loose Women cast member since 2016, and is now a regular on the daytime show.

 Stacey began her career on the X Factor, when aged just 19, she came third overall, going on to gain a number one single with her fellow X Factor finalists, and even releasing her own studio album.

 Following her successful music career, Stacey was crowned Queen of the Jungle in the 10th series of I'm a Celebrity...Get Me Out of Here!, meeting her future partner Joe Swash, who she shares son Rex and daughter Rose with.
 The couple are currently expecting their third child together.

 Perhaps Loose Women's most controversial panellist to date, Janet Street-Porter is a TV legend, having an opinion on pretty much everything and anything – and we love her for it!

 Janet has had a long career in the media, beginning her career in newspapers such as the Evening Standard and the Independent on Sunday, along with a string of television jobs.
 She's a keen rambler, and was president of the Ramblers' Association for two years from 1994, walking across Britain for the series Coast to Coast.

 Since 2011 she has been a regular Loose Women presenter, with her fiery opinions and endless gags helping make the show what is it – she's even had a sneaky appearance on legendary Aussie soap, Neighbours.